spautz/limited-cache/README.md

 If an item rotates out of the cache before this time passes, emits a warning telling you increase the cache size.
 Use a falsy value to disable.

-#### `autoMaintenanceMultiplier` (number, default: 2, development only)

-Some under-the-hood performance optimizations result in `undefined` values left in the cache, temporarily.
-They are auto-purged after `autoMaintenanceMultiplier * maxCacheSize` operations.

 ## Low-level functions